mbotto123/paraview-adcirc-vis/README.md

 The ``Choose preset`` button looks like this: ![](./choose_preset_icon.png)

-### Running Python scripts on ParaView
+### Running Python scripts from ParaView's GUI
+#### Option 1 : ParaView's built-in Python Shell
-- To run a Python script, first select View->Python Shell.
-Then, click on the Python shell so that it loads the necessary information to run scripts.
-You can now use the 'Run Script' button and select a script from this repository.
+To run a Python script, first select View->Python Shell.
+Then, click on the Python shell so that it loads the necessary information to run scripts (you should see the line ``from paraview.simple import *`` appear in the shell).
+You can now use the ``Run Script`` button and select a script from this repository.
 Refer to the instructions in each directory's readme file, as some scripts must be run in a certain order.
+Make sure to close the Python shell after running the scripts, since having it open changes the proportions of visualization elements such as color bars and labels.
+#### Option 2 : Macros
+You can also run Python scripts without using the built-in shell by loading them as macros.
+Select Macros->'Add new macro...' and choose a script.
+The name of the script will now appear at the top right of the ParaView toolbar, and you can run the script by clicking on its name.
+ParaView will remember macros between sessions so you only need to load it once; however, if you make any changes to the script, you will need to delete the macro and load it again.